Gothic-Modding-Community/gmc/docs/zengin/worlds/spacer.md

 A good `.ZEN` file to start experimenting with Spacer is [Toten Insel](https://www.worldofgothic.de/?go=moddb&action=view&fileID=742&cat=18&page=1&order=0).
 It's a simple level which should load without issues for everyone.
 The map contains a custom texture, but it can be ignored for now.

-It is worth noting that one of the best ways of learning how to do something in spacer is opening one of the original maps and checking the type and configuration of the related VOBs.

 ## Introduction

 Upon launching Spacer, multiple windows will appear.
 They are: